HOW TO CHOOSE A SAFE TREE FOR A SWING, TREE HOUSE OR HAMMOCK

 Swings, treehouses and hammocks are fun additions to your backyard, but you need to make sure you’re choosing the right tree!

 Swings, treehouses and hammocks are great additions to your backyard.
 Plus, building them can be a fun family project.
-However, choosing the right tree is important, both to ensure that your yard remains safe and to avoid damaging your trees.
+However, choosing the right tree is important, both to ensure that your yard remains safe and to avoid damaging your t

 One thing to keep in mind is that treehouses will always put stress on a tree, as will swings and hammocks, especially if they’re used often.
 It’s not necessarily an issue in itself, as the added stress is unlikely to cause major problems for a healthy tree.
 However, building a treehouse in a tree that’s sick or injured could make things worse, even leading to the death of the tree.